Introduction to Open Science

 NASA Transform to Open Science (TOPS) Curriculum

-The curriculum is available on the NASA TOPS Github site and can be taken as a massive open online course (MOOC) here.
 NASA TOPS Open Science 101 was developed by the global open science community to help everyone learn the key practical skills and useful tools that help us all work openly together.
-The curriculum is designed to be completed either independently, through a MOOC or in a group, at in-person or online workshops.
-The NASA TOPS site has more information about other modes for taking the curriculum.
+The original TOPS Open Science 101 curriculum is available through FORRT; you can find the revised curriculum on NASA’s Open Science 101 page.
+The curriculum is designed to be completed independently.
 The time commitment to complete all five modules is about 3 - 12 hours, depending on your knowledge of open science.

 Interested in learning more?